mattwire/uk.co.compucorp.civicrm.giftaid/docs/declaration.md

 If the new declaration is "No":

-1. The existing declaration end date is set to the new declaration's start date and its "Reason Ended" field is set to "Contact declined".
+1. The existing declaration end date is set to the new declaration's start date and its "Reason Ended" field is set to "Contact Declined".

-1. A new declaration is created with start date set to the new declaration's start date and eligible = "No".
+2. A new declaration is created with start date set to the new declaration's start date and eligible = "No".

 If the new declaration is "Yes and past 4 years" and the existing declaration is "Yes":

 1. If the start date of the existing declaration is greater than 4 years ago no changes are made.

-2. If the start date of the existing declaration is less than 4 years ago the start date is changed to the new declaration's start date and contributions in the past 4 years will become eligible for submitting to HMRC.
+2. If the start date of the existing declaration is less than 4 years ago the start date is changed today (*not* the new declaration's start date) and contributions in the past 4 years will become eligible for submitting to HMRC.

 If the new declaration is "Yes" and the existing declaration is "Yes" or "Yes and past 4 years" no changes are made.
 As the donor has previously stated "Yes and past 4 years" it is up to the donor to inform the organisation if that declaration was made in error.